John Locke: Return to England

-Locke did not return home until after the Glorious Revolution.
-He accompanied Mary II back to England in 1689.
-The bulk of Locke's publishing took place upon his return from exile—An Essay Concerning Human Understanding, the Two Treatises of Government and A Letter Concerning Toleration all appearing in quick succession.
-Locke's close friend Lady Masham invited him to join her at Otes, the Mashams' country house in Essex.
+With the regime change bringing William III and Mary II as joint rulers, Locke's later years found him again with powerful patrons and able to publish major philosophical works that had been in progress during his exile in Holland.
+The bulk of Locke's publishing took place upon his return from exile: An Essay Concerning Human Understanding, the Two Treatises of Government and A Letter Concerning Toleration, all appearing in quick succession, but only the Essay Concerning Human Understanding was he identified as the author.
+Locke's close friend Lady Masham invited him to join her at Oates, the Mashams' country house in Essex.
 Although his time there was marked by variable health from asthma attacks, he nevertheless became an intellectual hero of the Whigs.
 During this period, he discussed matters with such figures as John Dryden and Isaac Newton.